centerionware/external_services/readme.md

 Requirements:
-* cert-manager already set up and at least a cluster-issuer,
+* cert-manager already set up and at least a cluster-issuer
 * traefik
+* flux or argocd (Optional but highly recommended)

 Issue that caused it:
  the --serversTransport.insecureSkipVerify global option no longer works on newer versions of traefik, it was replaced and now the way seems to be to define a serverstransport crd and an ingressroute.
+I had to go through pretty much every ingress anyway to fix it even had I known how to before.

+## Deployment
-Deployment: Best used with ArgoCD.
-Just point it to this repository and select the external_services_helm directory.
+Deployment: Best used with Flux or ArgoCD.

+Just FORK this repository, then point Flux/ArgoCD to *YOUR FORK* and select the external_services_helm directory.
 Then use a customized values.yaml.

+### Why your fork?
+Security and peace of mind. if I make changes you'll have to review them before putting something into your cluster.
+Sure you could automate it and have it pull but that breaks the security model.
+It's just best practice. if you really want to point to this repository be my guest.

 It generates ExternalName services, middlewares, servertransports, certificates, and IngressRoutes.